DenSinH/GBAC-/README.md

 Known bugs:
   - Pokemon pinball menu screen popup should be transparent (alphablending issue, used to work)
   - Zelda LTTP does not boot past game selection
-  - Zelda Minish cap minish houses are black inside (alphablending issue?, used to work...)